windwerfer/muse-eeg-osc-recorder/README.md

 or in mindmonitor click on the 4th symbol in the bottom row (looks like a wifi signal) and it will start streaming the muse data.

 the recorder script and the muse app do not need to be on the same device. could be a computer for recoding too. just need to set the correct ip address (address of the computer you want to record the script on) in the muse app / mindmonitor.

+Bonus: there is a small bio feedback part, that plays a mp3 file whenever you get sleepy and your head nodds (uses the accelerometer data)

+Future: some graphs to be generated, but not yet done (that why the python library matplotlib is needed)